Emergence of Tension Chains and Active Force Patterning: Linear Stability Analysis

-the active osmotic pressure.
-Unlike in the previous cases, we see here that a {\it non-monotonic} dependence of the active stress on the stresslet density $\rho$ is {\it necessary} for segregation (Fig.\,\ref{singdisp}(c)); a monotonic $\zeta(\rho)$ with steep positive slope results in a clumping instability instead.
+In case of fluid mediated interaction between the stresslets, {\it non-monotonic} dependence of the active stress on the stresslet density $\rho$ is necessary for segregation (here, a monotonic $\zeta(\rho)$ with steep positive slope results in a clumping instability instead \cite{GowrishankarRao2016,HusainRao2017}.
 This non-monotonicity in $\rho$ naturally arises from the binding of contractile stresslets on finite patches of actin mesh with free boundaries embedded in a fluid, where the elastic response of the patches is taken to be fast.
+The crucial role of the active back pressure in driving this segregation, is played by the negative slope branch of the non-monotonic $\zeta(\rho)$, that separates the positive slope branches corresponding to low and high stresslet density (SI Sec.\,5, \href{https://drive.google.com/file/d/1pp3cNh6lbD8cQk3Kwiox_jqrvffA9n8i/view?usp=sharing}{SI-Movie\,S7}).